skip to main content

 Xfinity Internet Essentials delivers everything you need for a decent home connection.
 The speeds are fast enough to accommodate all the usual online activities, like streaming, gaming, browsing, and downloading, and you get the same large data cap as Xfinity’s high-tier plans.
 Internet Essentials runs over Xfinity’s Hybrid Fiber-Coax (HFC) internet network, so you can count on a reliable and low-latency experience.

-Internet Essentials also includes some exclusive budget-friendly policies: You get a free rental gateway, and you don’t have to pay any early termination fees if you need to cancel your service.
+Internet Essentials also includes some exclusive budget-friendly perks like a free rental gateway, unlimited data, and you don’t have to pay any early termination fees if you need to cancel your service.

 Which Internet Essentials plan is right for you?